Getting your Trinity Audio player ready... |

 A supplementary diagnostic test from a reputable source can provide further insight into your current GMAT strengths and weaknesses.

-Now, let’s discuss how to measure GMAT ability during your prep and when during your prep it’s important to do so.
+Now, let’s discuss how to measure GMAT ability during your prep and when it’s important to do so.

 During Your GMAT Prep

-There are two main ways to measure GMAT ability during GMAT prep: with reinforcement tests and with periodic review sets.
-Let’s discuss each of these important assessment tools — when to use them and why.
+There are 2 main ways to measure GMAT ability during GMAT prep: with reinforcement tests and with periodic review sets.
+Let’s discuss each of these important assessment tools, when to use them, and why.

 Reinforcement Tests

 As you study new GMAT topics, it’s essential to gauge how well you’re understanding the concepts you learn.
-In other words, you don’t want to move from one topic to the next without assessing whether you’ve actually learned and can apply what you just studied.
+In other words, you don’t want to move from a topic without assessing whether you’ve actually learned that topic.

 You want to have a concrete measure of how well you’ve absorbed and understood a topic before you pronounce that you’re “done” with that topic and move onto the next thing in your study plan.
 Reinforcement tests are one such measure.